ImLemni/ada-epfl/docs/index.md

 * Cluster 3 (in red): Bad grade for movies
 * Cluster 4 (in black): Bad reviews for both movies and books

-### Categorizing users
+### Categorising users

-*But everyone knows that there is always this guy, who always have read the book and always criticize the movie !*
+*But everyone knows that there is always this guy, who always has read the book and always criticises the movie !*

 **Do people who give many reviews always belong to the same cluster ?**